Graduate Certificate in Implementing and Evaluating Innovation, Change and Learning

 Refer here for SUSS's Graduate Studies Admissions Requirements.

 Prices displayed are inclusive of GST.
 IAL reserves the right to adjust the programme fees below without prior notice.

 (for Singapore Citizens aged 40 years old and above)

-*Applicants who register for the programme before the end of 2022 will be subjected to the current 7% GST rate.
-With effect from 1 January 2023, applicants will be subjected to the 8% GST rate.
+*With effect from 1 January 2024, applicants will be subjected to the 9% GST rate.

 ^SkillsFuture Funding and SkillsFuture Mid-Career Enhanced Subsidy (MCES)